-The Natural Gas Vehicle Technology Forum (NGVTF) supports development and deployment of commercially competitive natural gas engines, vehicles, and infrastructure.
+The annual Natural Gas Vehicle Technology Forum (NGVTF) provides insights into advanced natural gas vehicle technologies and opportunities to discuss data and research on natural gas engines, vehicles, and infrastructure.

 Since 2008, the NGVTF has been led by the National Renewable Energy Laboratory (NREL) in partnership with the U.S. Department of Energy (DOE) and the California Energy Commission (CEC).
 The forum unites a diverse group of stakeholders to: